Cheap Liability Car Insurance in New York

 What is the required liability coverage in New York?

-Drivers must carry 25/50/10 liability, $50,000 PIP, and 25/50 uninsured motorist coverage.
+New York requires 25/50/10 liability, plus $50,000 PIP and 25/50 uninsured motorist bodily injury coverage.

 Can I register a car in New York without insurance?